 - The contracts were entered into with the same customer or with a related party of the customer.

-The Boards also note that “related party” in the context of ASC 606 is consistent with the definition included in current related party guidance found at ASC 850, Related Party Disclosures.
+The FASB also notes that “related party” in the context of ASC 606 is consistent with the definition included in current related party guidance found at ASC 850, Related Party Disclosures.
 The existence of these indicators does not automatically require that the set of contracts must be combined.
 Rather, the indicators signal that further analysis is required.
 Combination of contracts is required when one or more of the following criteria are met (see ASC 606-10-25-9):

 a) The contracts are negotiated as a single bundle or package with a single business objective.